agavrilov76/ExpectIt/README.md

         <version>0.2.2</version>
     </dependency>
 ```
-You can also download the .jar files from [the sourceforge project page](https://sourceforge.net/projects/expectit/files/releases/).
+You can also download the ``expectit-core.jar`` file from the release project page at
+[sourceforge.net](https://sourceforge.net/projects/expectit/files/releases/) and add it to your classpath.

-Create an instance of ``net.sf.expectit.Expect`` and work with it as follows:
+To begin with you need to construct an instance of ``net.sf.expectit.Expect`` and set the input and output streams as
+follows:

 ```java
     // the stream from where you read your input data